 Dear Parent/Guardian: Head lice were found in your child's school today.
 Parents/guardians of student(s) found with head lice have been notified.
 Students with head lice or nits have been excluded from school.
 However, since head lice spread rapidly, we request that you inspect your child's hair and scalp.
-If head lice or nits are found, treatment is required
+If head lice or nits are found, treatment is required.

-Please notify the school if you discover head lice or nits in your child's hair.
 Definition: Head lice are small parasites that live on the skin and attach to hair where they lay their eggs.
-The
+The eggs (nits) are usually found on the hair shaft.